ganeshmaharaj/vagrant-stuff/k8s/README.md

     DISKS
     ```
 2. Create `.config.rb` file in the folder where Vagrantfile is and it will be taken into account.
-For eg: to create a single VM of fedora29 with 8 cpus and 8GiB of memory you will create `.config.rb` file with the below contents.
+For eg: to create a single VM of ubuntu 20.04 with 8 cpus and 8GiB of memory you will create `.config.rb` file with the below contents.
   ```
-  $os = "ubuntu"
+  $os = "ubuntu2004"
   $num_instances = 1
   $cpus = 8
   $memory = 8192